-Ask any parents about their baby, and sooner or later you are likely to hear about motor milestones, such as “Cassandra just learned to crawl,” “Jesse is finally sitting alone,” or “Angela took her first step last week.”
+Ask any parents about their baby, and sooner or later, you are likely to hear about motor milestones, such as “Cassandra just learned to crawl,” “Jesse is finally sitting alone,” or “Angela took her first step last week.”

 Parents proudly announce such milestones as their children transform themselves from babies unable to lift their heads to toddlers who grab things off the grocery store shelf, chase a cat, and participate actively in the family’s social life.
-These milestones are examples of gross motor skills, which are skills that involve large-muscle activities, such as moving one’s arms and walking.
+These milestones are examples of gross motor skills, which involve large-muscle activities, such as moving one’s arms and walking.

 Motor milestones are defined as the major developmental tasks of a period that depend on movement by the muscles.
 The timing of the accomplishment of each motor milestone will vary with each child.
-Motor milestones depend on genetic factors, how the mother and father progressed through their own development, maturation of the central nervous system, skeletal and bone growth, nutrition, environmental space, physical health, stimulation, freedom and mental health.
+Motor milestones depend on genetic factors, how the mother and father progressed through their own development, maturation of the central nervous system, skeletal and bone growth, nutrition, environmental space, physical health, stimulation, freedom, and mental health.

 Gross motor development

-The motor accomplishments of the first year bring increasing independence, allowing infants to explore their environment more extensively and to initiate interaction with others more readily.
+The motor accomplishments of the first year bring increasing independence, allowing infants to explore their environment more extensively and initiate interaction with others more readily.
 In the second year of life, toddlers become more motorically skilled and mobile.
 Motor activity during the second year is vital to the child’s competent development, and few restrictions, except for safety, should be placed on their adventures, says Santrock.

 - By 18 to 24 months, toddlers can walk quickly or run stiffly for a short distance, balance on their feet in a squatting position while playing with objects on the floor, walk backward without losing their balance, stand and kick a ball without falling, stand and throw a ball, and jump in place.

 - At 4 years of age, children are still enjoying the same kind of activities, but they have become more adventurous.
 They scramble over low jungle gyms as they display their athletic prowess.
 Although they have been able to climb stairs with one foot on each step for some time, they are just beginning to be able to come down the same way.

 Fine motor development

-The importance of doing it again, and again
+The importance of doing it again and again

 The research into brain development in very early childhood has confirmed that babies and toddlers need to be able to move, says Jennie Lindon in her book Understanding Child Development.
-They need plenty of hands-on learning, and safe feet-on and mouth-on contact to learn through their senses.
-The enjoyable practice of crawling, grasping and handling objects builds vital neural connections in young brains.
-Babies and children need to repeat and practice, in order to firm up those connections.
+They need plenty of hands-on learning and safe feet-on and mouth-on contact to learn through their senses.
+The enjoyable practice of crawling, grasping, and handling objects builds vital neural connections in young brains.
+Babies and children need to repeat and practice in order to firm up those connections.
 Neuroscientists express the idea as ‘the cells that fire together wire together.’

 If all has gone well, a child of 7 or 8 years old is physically coordinated, able to choose from a wide range of large physical movements and fine skills to achieve different purposes.
 It is an impressive achievement.

-Delays in motor development
+Delays in motor milestones

 When children are not able to perform the motor skills at the appropriate milestones, their motor development may need to be evaluated by a professional.
-When motor skills do not progress along a normal trend, a child may be at risk for missing out on potential learning and social experiences.
+When motor skills do not progress along a normal trend, a child may be at risk of missing out on potential learning and social experiences.